Home Compare COO vs TRU

 The Cooper Companies vs TransUnion: Which Stock Looks Stronger in 2026?

-The Cooper Companies holds the cleaner structural position, with the lead spread across stability and profitability.
-TransUnion still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The Cooper Companies holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+TransUnion still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity